ansys/pymechanical/doc/source/index.rst

 allows the Mechanical application to function as a server, ready to respond to connecting clients.

 gRPC establishes secure connections so that a client app can directly call methods on a potentially remote Mechanical instance as if it were a local object.
 The use of HTTP/2 makes it friendly to modern internet infrastructures.
 This, along with the use of binary transmission formats, favors higher performance.
-Using gRPC, PyMechanical can send Mechanical scripting API commands transmitted to an Mechanical instance running anywhere, while producing network footprints that are compact and efficient.
+Using gRPC, PyMechanical can send Mechanical scripting API commands to an Mechanical instance running anywhere, while producing network footprints that are compact and efficient.

-Quick code
+Brief code
 ----------
 Here's a brief example of how PyMechanical works: